Mariano Enrique Calvo

-Mariano Enrique Calvo Cuéllar (18 July 1782 – 29 July 1842) was a Bolivian lawyer, general and politician who served as the de facto eighth president of Bolivia briefly in 1841.
+Mariano Enrique Calvo Cuéllar (17 July 1791 – 29 July 1842) was a Bolivian lawyer, general and politician who served as the de facto eighth president of Bolivia briefly in 1841.
 He also served as the third vice president from 1835 to 1839 during which he also held the powers of acting president while President Andrés de Santa Cruz was in Peru.
 He would also be given the rank of general and commander of the Bolivian Army by Santa Cruz.

 Early life

-Scion of a family member of the nobility of Chuquisaca, he came from a long line of hearers of the Real Audiencia de Charcas.
+He was born in Sucre on 17 July 1791 and was baptized on the same date in the Church of San Miguel Arcángel.
+His godmother was María de Antequera.
+Scion of a family member of the nobility of Chuquisaca, he came from a long line of oidores of the Real Audiencia de Charcas.
 Carlos III had declared his father, Juan de Dios Calvo de la Banda y Antequera, a "straight, loyal and faithful minister" of the Crown.
+His brother was Mariano José Calvo, another prominent lawyer.
+His mother was Rosa de Cuéllar.
 He studied law at the Universidad Mayor, Real y Pontificia de San Francisco Xavier Chuquisaca, where he graduated as a lawyer.